-Many people do not realize how frequently rear-end collisions occur or even worse, how serious the injuries can be.
+Many people do not realize how frequently rear-end accidents occur or even worse, how serious the injuries can be.
 According to an Insurance Institute for Highway Safety (IIHS) recent report, rear-end collisions are the third leading cause of fatalities in car crashes and caused nine percent of all deaths—919 deaths—in 2014.
 Even if you are in a low-speed rear-ender, you could suffer long-term injuries like traumatic brain injury, neck and back injuries, fractures, or spinal cord injuries.
 This is why you need to hold the negligent driver accountable for his actions and for compensating you for your injuries.

-Why Do Negligent Drivers Cause Rear-end Collisions?
+Why Do Negligent Drivers Cause Rear-end Accidents?

 All motorists in Texas are required to maintain a safe distance from the driver ahead of them so they have sufficient time to slow down or stop to avoid hitting the other vehicle in the rear.
 Rear-end collisions occur when negligent drivers fail to do this.
 This means that most drivers who cause these traffic crashes are presumed to be negligent—making your case easier to prove.
 Common reasons drivers cause these wrecks include:

-- Tailgating.
 A driver is definitely disobeying the rule to keep a safe distance from the car ahead when he is purposely tailgating another vehicle.
 This is a dangerous form of aggressive driving.

-- Speeding.
 When a driver is speeding, he simply does not have the time to slow down quickly or stop when the driver ahead of him stops suddenly, with a serious rear-end collision and possible multi-vehicle crash being the result.

-- Distracted driving.
 If a driver’s mind and eyes are off the road when he is eating and drinking, texting, talking on a cellphone, or grooming, he cannot possibly see the sudden movements of the vehicle in front of him with sufficient time to respond.

-- Drunk driving.
 When a driver is intoxicated, his reaction time and general driving skills are impaired.
 In addition, he could be drowsy or fall asleep at the wheel.
 Any of these conditions can lead him to cause a rear-end wreck.

-- Drowsy driving.
 Too many people drive when they are tired.
 If the fatigue is severe enough, it could be as dangerous for the person to drive as if he was drunk.

-- Weather conditions.
 Motorists who fail to drive safely in weather conditions like ice, heavy rain, and fog, can easily slide into the vehicle in front of them if they lose control of their vehicles.